yashLakhani/CTADaily/README.md

 The source of data is from this GitHub Repo : https://github.com/philipperemy/Reuters-full-data-set

-### Technology Overview
+### Implementation

+Using IPython Notebook in conjunction with CTADaily.py

 - Pre process using NLTK Stopwords, Gensim Simple Pre Proccessor.
 Spacy has not been used despite it's advantages (please see Tech Review).
 - Form Corpus for a given text representation (Unigram or Bigram)
 - Build LDA Mallet Model (Gensim)
 - Optimise LDA Mallet Model by Number of Topics vs Coherence Score